Last Updated: March 23 2023

 US only: If you use simPRO in the United States, the term 'vendor' is used instead of 'supplier'.

 If you have integrated your new simPRO build with your Xero accounting package and all of your contacts are set up in Xero, you can use the accounting link to perform an initial import of your Xero customers and suppliers into simPRO.
-Learn more in Xero.
+Learn more in How to Set Up the Xero Accounting Link.

 Contacts in Xero are defined according to the transactions against the contact card.
 Therefore a contact is only recognised as a customer or supplier / contractor when you transfer or create the appropriate transaction against it.